 If you find any errors in your credit report, you should immediately dispute the error with both the credit reporting agency and the source that provided the incorrect information to the agency.
 You will need to provide supporting documentation to both parties.

-Final Thoughts on How To Improve Credit Score for 2022
+Final Thoughts: How To Improve Credit Score for 2023

 Fortunately, your financial destiny rests squarely in your hands, no matter where your score currently falls in the 300-to-850 range.
 If you’re sitting on the low end, you can begin taking steps immediately to rebuild your flawed credit and add points to your score, and your credit report will reflect those positive actions in short order.